Blumwes' buildings in Bydgoszcz: Factory of Machine Tools for wood

-Industrial architecture

 History

 Fabryka Obrabiarek do Drewna (FOD) is one of the oldest (1865) active companies in Bydgoszcz, producing machines and equipment for wood processing, and now also complete technological lines for the wood industry.
 It is the oldest in Poland company in its sector.
 The plot was initially occupied by a paper mill as early as 1802, then welcomed in 1839 the first machine production plant in Bydgoszcz, "Plagemann's agricultural equipment factory".

 Looking for a better location for its plant, Carl Blumwe bought in 1878 a piece of land with buildings from the widow of an iron foundry owner, Julius Schmidt, in Wilczak district (now Nakielska St. 53).
 The same year, the company turned to his son Wihelm who changed its business name to "Carl Blumwe and Son" (C. Blumwe & Sohn Eisengießerei in.
 Special - Fabrik für Patentwagenachsen und Holzbearbeitungsmaschinen).
 In 1886, the plant employed more than 100 workers, and expanded its production to steam engines.

-The Bromberg wood harbour, established in 1879 and expanded in 1905–1917, contributed significantly to the rapid development of the local timber industry after 1890.
+The Bydgoszcz wood harbour, established in 1879 and expanded in 1905–1917, contributed significantly to the rapid development of the local timber industry after 1890.
 The entire local timber industry has developed using the waterway transit to Germany, employing 6,200 people at its peak, and enabled the development of enterprises producing machines and equipment for woodworking.

 Wilhelm Blumwe modernized its plant with technical improvements and transformed it into a joint stock company in 1897.
 The company had seats in Berlin, Magdeburg, Cologne, and goods exported, among others, to China, United States and Africa.
 Wilhelm Blumwe died in 1903.